 Temecula Valley Rose Society

-Rose Care Corner, March 2006By Frank Brines, ARS Consulting Rosarian
+Rose Care Corner, March 2007By Frank Brines - Consulting Rosarian

 - After the first feeding, apply 3 inches of composted mulch over the entire garden, leaving a few inches of space around the base of the plant.

-- Feed and dormant spray twice in March.
+- Feed and spray every 2 weeks.
 Before feeding, give your roses a deep watering the day before and a few days after.

 - I discourage the use of "systemic" products that contain insecticides or fungicides.
 They can contaminate the pests, creating toxic meals for beneficial predators as the praying mantis; they can also kill beneficial fungi in the soil.

-At least once a week take a relaxing stroll through your rose garden looking for pest and disease (I know it may not be very relaxing!)
-If like me you are trying to reduce your use of synthetic chemicals, you will need to keep ahead of the pests and diseases, as "natural" and "organic" products are often more effective as preventative measures than as therapeutic ones.
+At least once a week, take a relaxing stroll through your rose garden looking for pest and disease.
+If you're trying to reduce your use of synthetic chemicals, you will need to keep ahead of the pests and diseases, as "natural" and "organic" products are often more effective as preventative measures than as therapeutic ones.

 Return to Rose Care...